RoxanaPopescu/Aurelia/frontend/packages/cloud/readme.md

 4. **The app should now be available on http://localhost:8080**

-   Use `Google Chrome` to test and debug the client, and `Visual Studio Code` to debug the server.
+   Use `Google Chrome` to test and debug the frontend, and `Visual Studio Code` to debug the server.

 ## Additional tasks